Tanah Merah Airport

 Tanah Merah Airport (Bandar Udara Tanah Merah) is one of the airports serving the Boven Digoel Regency, in the Indonesian province of South Papua.
 It is located in the regency's capital of Tanahmerah.

 The airport served 2,200 passengers throughout 2016.
-It has serviced flights with the provincial capital at Jayapura (Sentani International Airport) and Merauke (Mopah International Airport) to the south.
+It has serviced flights with the provincial capital at Jayapura (Dortheys Hiyo Eluay International Airport) and Merauke (Mopah Airport) to the south.
 Both routes are serviced by Trigana Air.

 The airport was briefly closed during the eruption of the Manam volcano in Papua New Guinea in 2015.